Sue-wesh/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 Downtime when maintenance needed (like deploying new code web server needs to be restarted) Cannot scale if too much incoming traffic

+1. Distributed web infrastructure
+On a whiteboard, design a three server web infrastructure that hosts the website www.foobar.com.
+You must be able to explain some specifics about this infrastructure:
+For every additional element, why you are adding it What distribution algorithm your load balancer is configured with and how it works Is your load-balancer enabling an Active-Active or Active-Passive setup, explain the difference between both How a database Primary-Replica (Master-Slave) cluster works What is the difference between the Primary node and the Replica node in regard to the application You must be able to explain what the issues are with this infrastructure:
+Where are SPOF
+Security issues (no firewall, no HTTPS)
+No monitoring